Soccer-Serie A teams face two-games a week marathon, season to end Aug 2

 Most weekend matchdays will run from Saturday to Monday and midweek rounds from Tuesday to Thursday.
 Kickoff times will be 1930 or 2145 local time, although there will be some 1715 starts despite concerns from the players' union about possible high temperatures.

 The league will resume with the four matches postponed from previous rounds.
-Torino-Parma get the ball rolling at 1900 local time on June 20 followed by Verona v Cagliari.
-Third-placed Inter Milan host Sampdoria the following evening while Atalanta entertain Sassuolo.
+Torino-Parma gets the ball rolling at 1900 local time on June 20 followed by Verona v Cagliari.
+Third-placed Inter Milan host Sampdoria the following evening while Atalanta entertains Sassuolo.

 - READ MORE ON: